feljx/simple-webpack-starter/README.md

 # simple-webpack-starter
-A simple webpack boilerplate to start from
+Simple webpack 5 boilerplate with Typescript and React support